hydrotik/automotive-case-study/README.md

 - **Lighthouse** Performance and a11y tool
 - lodash, moment.js

 A quick and simple POC that consists of a collection of tools for me to test out some project boilerplate.
+Need a Google API key that has acccess to map services.

 Need Lighthouse CLI installed first:
 ```bash